 The disjoint between the dropping and the execution of the auxiliary tool might cause problems in EDR's rendering of RCA graphs, specifically in providing important information about the attack.
 Security analysts will have to rely on telemetry data to provide a more complete picture of said attack.

-What enterprises and organisations should look out for
+What enterprises and organizations should look out for

-Based on our investigation of this specific attack, we provide helpful tips for enterprises and organisations to spot PlugX and lateral movement in their environments.
+Based on our investigation of this specific attack, we provide helpful tips for enterprises and organizations to spot PlugX and lateral movement in their environments.

 How to identify PlugX